Development Setup

 Installer Scripts

-Section titled “Installer Scripts”The installation system is modular for maintainability and BusyBox compatibility.
+Section titled “Installer Scripts”The installation system is modular POSIX shell (scripts/lib/installer/, 17

-Section titled “Related Documentation”- README.md - Documentation index
+Section titled “Related Documentation”- CONTRIBUTING.md - The front door for contributors

 - UI Contributor Guide - Start here for UI/layout work